Recognizing dog avoidance behaviors and how to stop them.

 If you have a dog that is slow, one that you are dragging through an obedience routine, who acts like it is all he/she can do to put one foot in front of the other, then you need to be working that dog fast.
 Walk faster, expect a speedy response to SIT and HERE commands.

 With that background, if your dog suddenly SITS for no reason during your walk, the last thing you want to do is stop and allow the obvious avoidance behavior.
-Instead, use sharp tugs on the lead and a NO, HEEL command to encourage your dog to get back up and keep moving.
+Rather, use quick, sharp tugs on the chain collar and a NO, HEEL command to encourage your dog to get back up and keep moving.

 Hopefully, you are using the right equipment for obedience training otherwise this is going to be a big challenge.
 A chain or prong collar is the best option for obedience training and for walks.
 Or, alternately, you could use an electronic collar assuming your dog has been properly collar conditioned to the e-collar.